Top 12 Best Ski Resorts in the United States

 This is Colorado's largest ski resort.
 The village has a quaint European feel about it.
 It features lots of long, wide runs and huge skiable terrain.
 Vail has become very popular and can feel a bit crowded when the ski season is in full swing.

 The resort has one of the most expensive walk-up lift tickets in America.
 Vail prides itself on its extensive snowmaking in the early season.
 Ten massive new snow guns have been set up so that the lower-altitude slopes can open earlier.

 The resort has lots of different types of terrain.
 You'll find some of the shortest lines at Game Creek.
-Here there are many steep bump runs which are very challenging.
+Here there are many steep bump runs that are very challenging.
 They throw up large quantities of white powder when there's heavy snowfall.

 The town is great for strolling around.
 It even has heated sidewalks and is easily accessible with a regional airport nearby.

 Long, well-groomed runs

 Famed for its wineries, it can be easy to forget that California also boasts some great skiing areas.

 This is a great choice for families with children.
 It's an affordable resort which is full of long blue and green runs.
 This makes it an ideal choice for beginners learning to ski.
 It's renowned for keeping the slopes well-groomed and having great snow quality.